Zomething Different: The Rise, Fall, and Recent Comeback of Zima

 On the public relations side, Coors was also having to defend itself against charges that teenagers were growing fond of Zima because its smell was harder to detect than regular beer (it had almost no odor) and was easier to consume out in the open.
 A rumor surfaced that Zima wouldn’t set off a breathalyzer, which Coors was forced to debunk in letters addressed to police chiefs and school officials.

 Unfortunately, being in the beer business and having to write letters to superintendents means that something has already gone very wrong.
 By 1995, Zima's sales dropped by half; in 1996, they dropped nearly in half again.
 David Letterman began mocking it on his talk show.
-Coors tried to entice the hip, launching Zima Gold, which had a more liquored taste, but they weren’t fooled.
+Coors tried to entice the hip crowd, launching Zima Gold, which had a more liquor-like taste, but they weren’t fooled.
 Zima XXX and its higher-volume alcohol content (5.9 percent) followed, all to diminishing returns.